Tenth Sunday in Ordinary Time, Year A

 Reflect, today, upon any sorrow or suffering that you endure.
 As you do, seek to unite that suffering to the Cross of Christ.
 Trust in Him and surrender to Him.
 As you do, be open to the unique ways that God wants to bring forth newness of life for you.
 Be open to the way He chooses to do this and allow Him to offer you the consolation that you need.
 The Lord’s mercy and compassion are beyond what you can fathom and He will truly never let you down if you but trust.

-Lord, I do surrender all to You.
+Lord of all hopefulness, I do surrender all to You.
 I entrust my life and all my suffering and sorrow to You.
 Please take me and transform my life in accord with Your perfect plan.
 I love You, dear Lord.
 Jesus, I trust in You.

 Monday of the Tenth Week in Ordinary Time